Yandex Cloud

 2. Prepare a script or an executable binary file.

-3. Prepare a file with input data.
+3. Prepare a file with inputs.

 4. Configure the job settings.
 In the config.yaml file, specify the resources for running your job and its runtime configuration: